laurakond/Once-Upon-a-Time/README.md

 ## Deployment
-This website was deployed using GitHub pages an Heroku website.
+This website was deployed using GitHub pages and Heroku website.
 To deploy the project, follow the steps below:

 ### Github
 1. Login to GitHub and navigate to the main repository page.